Information for Programs Applying for Accreditation in 2019-20 cycle and 2020-21 cycle

-- Has continuously offered NACEP-defined concurrent enrollment courses for at least five consecutive school years.
+- Has continuously offered NACEP-defined concurrent enrollment courses for at least three consecutive school years.

 - Has implemented the policies and procedures described in all NACEP standards prior to applying.

 - Can submit documentation that the practices described in the standards were in place during the preceding school year.

 - Can submit completed program evaluation reports for each survey type identified in the Evaluation Standards.

 Typically a CEP program has been in programmatic self-study review for at least one year prior to applying.

 NACEP accreditation is valid for 5 years for initial accreditation and then 7 years for re-accreditation; concurrent enrollment programs must apply for NACEP re-accreditation 4 years after their initial accreditation in order to maintain continuous accreditation.
 To remain an accredited program during this period, programs must be postsecondary members of NACEP in good standing, pay annual fees required of accredited programs, and continue to implement policies and follow practices that meet NACEP standards.

 The accreditation process includes five main steps:

 - Self Study

 - File Pre-Application Packet and Undergo Candidacy Review

 - Prepare and Submit a Completed Accreditation Application